elysiajs/documentation/docs/new/validation/reference-model.md

 ```

 ## Naming Convention
 Duplicated model names will cause Elysia to throw an error.
-To prevent declaring duplicate model names, you can use the following naming convention.
+To prevent declaring duplicate model names, we can use the following naming convention.

-Let's say that you have all models stored at `models/<name>.ts`, you can declare the prefix of the model as a namespace.
+Let's say that we have all models stored at `models/<name>.ts`, and declare the prefix of the model as a namespace.

 ```typescript
 // admin.model.ts